antimof/UxPlay/README.txt

 ### 2. uxplay starts, but stalls after "Initialized server socket(s)" appears, *with the server name showing on the client* (but the client fails to connect when the UxPlay server is selected).

-This shows that a *dns\_sd* service is working, but a firewall on the server is probably blocking the connection request from the client.
+This shows that a *DNS-SD* service is working, but a firewall on the server is probably blocking the connection request from the client.
 (One user who insisted that the firewall had been turned off turned out to have had *two* active firewalls (*firewalld* and *ufw*) *both* running